 This approach recognises and quantifies simulator inadequacy.
-It has no obvious competitors within a well-specified probabilistic framework, although the pressing need for calibrated simulators has spawned 'probability-like' approaches in particular application areas, e.g. Generalised Likelihood Uncertainty Estimation (GLUE) and its extensions in Hydrology (Beven and Binley, 1992; Beven, 2005).
+It has no obvious obvious competitors within a well-specified probabilistic framework, although the pressing need for calibrated simulators has spawned 'probabilitylike' approaches in particular application areas, e.g. Generalised Likelihood Uncertainty Estimation (GLUE) and its extensions in Hydology (Beven and Binley, 1992; Beven, 2005).
 However, it does run into difficulties.
-Observe that (1)

-implies that all of the information about y that is contained in knowledge of the value of x^ and the function f may be summarised by the single function evaluation $f(x^)$.
+Observe that (1) implies that all of the information about y that is contained in knowledge of the value of $x^$ and the function f may be summarised by the single function evaluation $f(x^)$ .
 This is a questionable assumption on two counts.
-Firstly, why should we judge-for our imperfect simulator-that there is any single best value in the simulator input space \mathcal{X} for which we consider $f(x^)$ to be sufficient for x^ and f in predicting y?
-Secondly, if there were such a single value x^ , why should that value be the value that we would measure in the system independently of the simulator?
+Firstly, why should we judge-for our imperfect simulator-that there is any single best value in the simulator parameter space $\mathcal{X}$ for which we consider $f(x^)$ to be sufficient for $x^$ and f in predicting y?
+Secondly, if there were such a single value $x^$ , why should that value be the value that we would measure in the system independently of the simulator?
 The simulator is usually constructed by simplifying the physics of the system (both in the model and the treatment) and approximating the solutions of the resulting equations.
-Therefore, there may only be an indirect relationship between the simulator inputs and the corresponding aspects of the physical system.
+Therefore, there may only be an indirect relationship between the parameters of the simulator and the corresponding aspects of the physical system which the simulator purports to represent.
+Values of x other than the 'correct' one may lead to closer correspondence between the simulator and the physical system, and so to better predictions.